sublee/subl.ee/resume.md

 :   Develop an AutoML system.

-    Reproduced [GPipe][] in PyTorch to boost training performance of large deep learning models.
+    Reproduced [GPipe][] in PyTorch to boost the training performance of large deep learning models.
 This project was published as [torchgpipe][].

 [kakaobrain]: https://kakaobrain.com/